DistantJragon/DND-Dice/README.md

       (You can bookmark the page and it will bring you back to the program as long as you don’t move the files) (Or save it to your home screen)

-  iOS:
+  iOS*:

     I don’t think you can run local files on iOS without 3rd party apps.

-When changes are applied to the code, you will have to at least redownload code.js for changes to be applied.
+*When changes are applied to the code, you will have to at least redownload code.js for changes to be applied.
 Sometimes the whole D&D Dice folder will have to be redownloaded.